Zhang Decheng: Career

 Though a central structure for the organization was formed, the Boxers still relied on a system of small groups of men under local leaders, which were to be replaced (in some capacity) by the new First Heavenly Regiment.
 To acquire more members for the newly-created group, Zhang began trying to convince Boxer followers that he had magical abilities.
 He supposedly hid a knife in the ground somewhere in Tianjin, and then claimed that the place was "dangerous".
 His followers then dug up the area and found the knife, and were convinced that Zhang did indeed possess supernatural powers.
 In early 1900, he proclaimed himself "Number One Boxer" and said he had a mandate from the gods.
 He led at that time several thousand followers.

 In early June 1900, Zhang Decheng went to see the Viceroy of Zhili, Yulu.
 He presented himself to him as the founder of the Boxer movement, and the viceroy promised to provide the Boxers with money and equipment.

 For many, he was considered the supreme Boxer leader.

+Demise

+When the Eight-Nation Alliance attacked Dagu, Zhang Decheng led 5,000 soldiers on 10 wooden boats to Tianjin and attacked the railway station occupied by the Alliance forces along with Cao Futian.
+The Viceroy of Zhili invited them to his office to discuss the defense of Tianjin with Nie Shicheng and Ma Yukun.
+On July 13, more than 10,000 troops of the Eight-Nation Alliance attacked Tianjin.
+Zhang Decheng commanded the local militia along with a group of Qing Dynasty troops to participate in the defense of the South Gate.
+On the 14th, Tianjin fell.
+Zhang Decheng led his followers to plunder military supplies and then fled from Beijing.

+In August, Zhang Decheng led a number of followers to Wangjiakou (now Wangkou), a strategic location, hoping to collect food and supplies from wealthy households.
+Local landlords and officials showed unusual enthusiasm.
+They handed over provisions and donated large sums of money to the Boxer Rebellion, hoping that Zhang Decheng and his troops would leave soon to prevent the war from spreading to the area.
+On their way out, they were ambushed by armed groups from the Red Spear Society, led by a petty merchant named Liu Yihe, and robbed back at Wangjiakou.
+As a result, the Boxers were routed, Zhang Decheng was killed, and his body was thrown into the Ziya River.

+"Anecdotes about the Boxer Rebellion" by Luo Dunrong and the unofficial history book "Secret History of the Qing Dynasty" by Lu Shi'e tell a different story.
+It was said that Zhang Decheng fled to Wangjiakou and demanded that the salt merchants there supply him with provisions.
+The salt merchants held a banquet for him, but Decheng feigned dissatisfaction, complaining that the food was unclean, then pushed the table aside and stood up, cursing loudly.
+The salt merchants could no longer tolerate him.
+Local villagers also became extremely angry.
+They rushed in, seized Decheng, and chopped him into mincemeat.